 Either way, visualising the entire flow will help you ensure that you are setting up a flow that works for your objectives.

 Next, let's set up the experience

-- Navigate to Micro Experiences in the Experience Library
+- Navigate to NextGen Experiences in the Experience Library

-- Select any of the available Micro Experiences apps with data capture and click to create the experience (more information on how to create a Micro Experience can be found in this article)
+- Select any of the available NextGen Experiences app with data capture and click to create the experience (more information on how to create a NextGen Experience can be found in this article)